HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_additional_advanced_rules.md

 ![Show offers by customer type](./images/show_offers_by_customer_type_rule.png)

-You can now change your content spot mapping.
+You have successfully created additional advanced rules.
+In the next topic, you will learn how to [Change content spot rule mapping.](./pzn_demo_change_content_spot_rule_mapping.md)